Peter, the owner and founder of Monta Vista Market asked if I could feature Bok Choy this week… and I replied with a resounding YES.

 I do cooking demos at the store as well as write the weekly recipes.
 Here’s more info about the demos…

 Walk with me, let’s travel around the store to pick out the ingredients for my cooking demo.
 I’ll make a new dish each hour, so drop in at the top of the hour to help me create the next dish that I make.
-Come taste my improv (no recipes required) creations.
+Come taste my improv (no recipe) creations.
 You’ll be inspired, you’ll get info, you’ll get deals!

-We’ll select any thing that you are interested in … fresh produce as well as dry goods from the shelves, new arrivals and on-sale items.
+We’ll select any thing that you are interested in — fresh produce as well as dry goods from the shelves, new arrivals and on-sale items.
 Each demo will be unique, inspired by those who are with me.

-LEARN TIPS & TRICKS — You’ll learn cooking tips and tricks for flavor structure, speed cooking, batch cooking, and much more.
+LEARN TIPS and TRICKS — You’ll learn cooking tips and tricks for flavor structure, speed cooking, batch cooking, and much more.
 Get answers to your cooking and health questions.
 See a chef’s mind at work, learn to think the way I do when I put together ingredients to make a tasty dish.

 I’ll cover cooking methods, kitchen alchemy, raw foods, cooked foods, most dishes will be vegan and vegetarian.
-I may cook up some Rosie’s chicken from time to time.

 MY COOKING DEMO SCHEDULE (no cost)